-If you've been making mortgage repayments over a reasonable period of time, chances are you're in the swing of the routine.
+If you've been making mortgage repayments for a while, chances are you're in the swing of the routine.

 Could you increase your repayments?